Call Today to Get Started With Your Visa!

 • The interview confirmation letter.

-Generally, the P3 visa requires that the visa holder maintain permanent residency in their home country or abroad elsewhere that they do not intend to abandon and intend to return to upon the completion of the activities or events in the United States.
-This is because the P3 visa is a nonimmigrant temporary visa.
+Generally, this visa requires that the visa holder maintain permanent residency in their home country or abroad elsewhere that they do not intend to abandon and intend to return to upon the completion of the activities or events in the United States.
+This is because this visa is a nonimmigrant temporary visa.

 Yes.
-The new employer must file a new Form I-129 and receive approval with the USCIS before the P3 visa holder can begin the new employment.
-Approval of Form I-129 will permit the change in employment and permit the P3 visa holder(s) to extend their stay in order to fulfill the new employment.
+The new employer must file a new Form I-129 and receive approval with the USCIS before this visa holder can begin the new employment.
+Approval of Form I-129 will permit the change in employment and permit this visa holder(s) to extend their stay in order to fulfill the new employment.

-Can family members travel to the United States with the P3 visa holder?
+Can family members travel to the United States with this visa holder?

 Yes.
-Family members of P3 visa holders can travel with them to the United States by obtaining a P-4 visa.
-Spouses and children under the age of 21 are eligible to accompany or join their P3 family member using the P-4 visa; however, they may not engage in employment while in the United States.
+Family members of P3 Visa holders can travel with them to the United States by obtaining a P-4 visa.
+Spouses and children under the age of 21 are eligible to accompany or join their P-3 family members using the P-4 visa; however, they may not engage in employment while in the United States.

 • The fee to submit form DS-160 is $160.